IvynTonui/IvynTonui/README.md

 wrap LLMs in real engineering: n8n, PostgreSQL, and API integration, with a focus on making AI safe and reliable enough to run unattended.

-Previously Business Automation Engineer at a cross-border logistics company, where I shipped the four systems below into production.
+Previously Software Engineer- Business Automation at a cross-border logistics company, where I shipped the four systems below into production.
 Relocating to Germany for an MSc in Web Engineering at TU Chemnitz.